EricssonResearch/dnt/doc/oam.md

 # OAM functions

 OAM functions include service basic ping and remote ping functionality, initiated either from telnet-like CLI or configuration file.
-Both Ethernet and DetNet OAM is supported, with similar operation.
+Currently TSN, DetNet and SRv6 OAM are supported, with similar operation.
 The differences will be highlighted in this document.

 The OAM functionality requires the following pre-requisites: